Find out which piece of cardio equipment best suits your fitness goals.

 Treadmills are a gym staple.
 Featuring a moving platform with a conveyor belt, treadmills allow users to run or walk in place.
 Treadmills are easy to use and allow you to work out at different inclines or speeds.
 The ability to set a speed helps to keep your heart rate consistent throughout your workout.

-The popularity of treadmills is not without reason.
-Treadmills can be a great training aid for road races.
-Their versatility also allows for a variety of workouts to keep things fresh.
+Treadmills are popular for a reason.
+They can be a great training aid for road races and their versatility allows for a variety of workouts to keep things fresh.

 Treadmills aren't just a top choice for fitness buffs, either.
-Seen as the best cardio machine to burn calories, treadmills are also a favorite of those hoping to lose weight.
+Considered the best cardio machine to burn calories, treadmills are also a favorite of those hoping to lose weight.

 The movement of elliptical machines is somewhere between the circular motion of a bike and the flat motion of a treadmill.
 They can help you simulate stair climbing, walking and running.
 Like treadmills, you can customize ellipticals to change speed, resistance and general intensity.